varemenos/atom-vscode-react-snippets/README.md

 # Credits

-This package contains a node.js script that imports @xabiko's vscode-snippets and prepares a CSON snippet file compatible with Atom
+This package contains a node.js script that imports @xabikos' vscode-snippets and prepares a CSON snippet file compatible with Atom